-Then in 1870 a local wood carver was given the task of trying to figure out what to do with all the bones piled up in the church.
+Then in 1870, a local wood carver was tasked with figuring out what to do with all the bones piled up in the church.
 That’s when he designed and made all the elaborate bone decorations for the church.

-Sedlec Bone Church is unique, and a bit macabre, but no matter what, is a fantastic place to visit.
+Sedlec Bone Church is unique and a bit macabre, but no matter what, it is a fantastic place to visit.

 Pilsner Urquell Brewery

 By Megan J. Anderson from Packing up the Pieces

 One of the Czech Republic’s most popular landmarks is located a little over an hour away from Prague in the town of Pilsen (Plzeň).
 Here, you’ll find the iconic Pilsner Urquell Brewery.
 The most famous brewery in the Czech Republic can be reached on a day trip from Prague via a guided tour, car, or a quick train ride.
 Both major bus companies, Flixbus and Regiojet, offer multiple departures daily.

 Pilsner Urquell Brewery is famous for creating the pale and light style of lager beer known as pilsner.
 The brewery started as a collective of townspeople who loved beer, which started as far back as 1295.
 However, it was around 1840 when the talks of an actual brewery would come to take form.
 In the year 1842, Josef Groll produced the first batch of Pilsen from the Pilsner Urquell Brewery.